-Marinus Stream from Astoria Oregon, the first headkeeper, tragically drowned two years after arriving at the station.
-Despite the early tragedy, the Umpqua River Light became a desired assignment for lightkeepers, perhaps because the station did not have a fog signal.
+Marinus Stream from Astoria Oregon, the first head keeper of the new lighthouse, tragically drowned two years after arriving at the station.
+Despite the early tragedy, Umpqua River Lighthouse became a desired assignment for lightkeepers, perhaps because the station did not have a fog signal.

-The light was automated in the 1960s and several of the outbuildings were torn down.
-Before automation, the light was active from one hour before sunset until one hour after sunrise, and curtains were drawn around the lantern room during the day to protect the lens from the sun.
-After the light was automated, it was left on twenty-four hours a day.
-Over time, the chariot wheels, on which the lens turned, wore out.
-When the Coast Guard talked of discontinuing the Fresnel lens and installing a modern optic, the community rose in outrage.
-Hundreds of names were gathered from the surrounding communities of Gardiner, Reedsport, and Winchester Bay, and the help of congressmen and senators was enlisted to keep the Fresnel lens shining.
-The Coast Guard eventually relented, and the chariot wheels were fixed in 1985.
+Over time, the chariot wheels wore out, and in November 1983, a temporary rotating beacon was installed on the tower to replace the lens.
+When the Coast Guard talked of discontinuing the Fresnel lens for good, the community rose in outrage.
+Hundreds of names were gathered from the surrounding communities of Gardiner, Reedsport, and Winchester Bay, and the help of congressmen and senators was enlisted to repair the lens.
+The Coast Guard eventually relented, and the lens went back in operation on January 14, 1985.

 The lighthouse is located adjacent to Umpqua Lighthouse State Park and is managed by Douglas County, whose Umpqua River Lighthouse Museum is located 100 yards north of the lighthouse in the historic former U.S. Coast Guard Station Umpqua River.
-The museum conducts guided tours of the lighthouse from March through December.
-In 2007, Senator Gordon Smith introduced a provision as part of the Coast Guard Authorization Act for Fiscal Year 2008 that would facilitate alternative housing arrangements for Coast Guard personnel allowing the area surrounding the Umpqua River Lighthouse to be converted into a county park.
+In 2007, Senator Gordon Smith introduced a provision as part of the Coast Guard Authorization Act for Fiscal Year 2008 that would facilitate alternative housing arrangements for Coast Guard personnel allowing the area surrounding Umpqua River Lighthouse to be converted into a county park.